-- 31. What is the Voronoi diagram of a set of points in $\mathbb{R}^2$ ?
-Give a precise definition and explain/prove the basic properties: convexity of cells, why is it a subdivision of the plane?, Lemma 7.7, Lemma 7.9. - 32.
-What is the correspondence between the Voronoi diagram and the Delaunay triangulation for a set of points in $\mathbb{R}^2$ ?
-Prove duality (Theorem 7.10) and explain where general position is needed. - 33.
-How to construct the Voronoi diagram of a set of points in $\mathbb{R}^2$ ?
-Describe an $O(n \log n)$ time algorithm, for instance, via Delaunay triangulation. - 34.
-How can the Voronoi diagram be interpreted in context of the lifting map?
-Describe the transformation and prove its properties to obtain a formulation of the Voronoi diagram as an intersection of halfspaces one dimension higher. - 35.
+- 34. What is the Voronoi diagram of a set of points in \mathbb{R}^2 ?
+Give a precise definition and explain/prove the basic properties: convexity of cells, why is it a subdivision of the plane?, Lemma 8.7, Lemma 8.9. - 35.
+What is the correspondence between the Voronoi diagram and the Delaunay triangulation for a set of points in \mathbb{R}^2 ?
+Prove duality (Theorem 8.10) and explain where general position is needed. - 36.
+How to construct the Voronoi diagram of a set of points in \mathbb{R}^2 ?
+Describe an $O(n \log n)$ time algorithm, for instance, via Delaunay triangulation. - 37.
 What is the Post-Office Problem and how can it be solved optimally?
-Describe the problem and a solution using linear space, $O(n \log n)$ preprocessing, and $O(\log n)$ query time. - 36.
+Describe the problem and a solution using linear space, $O(n \log n)$ preprocessing, and $O(\log n)$ query time. - 38.
 How does Kirkpatrick's hierarchical data structure for planar point location work exactly?
 Describe how to build it and how the search works, and prove the runtime bounds.
-In particular, you should be able to state and prove Lemma 7.23 and Theorem 7.18.
+In particular, you should be able to state and prove Lemma 8.23 and Theorem 8.18.